This DIY chalkboard kitchen sign is so easy to make and will let everyone know that whatever you make in the kitchen is made with love.

 Begin by creating your stencils.
-I couldn't find any that were exactly the write size and font that I required, so using PicMonkey and a blank white photo I created my own, printed them at home and then using an X-ACTO knife cut them out.
+I couldn’t find any that were exactly the right size and font that I wanted, so using PicMonkey I created my own.

 Once you have your stencils cut out, run a little school glue around the edges of each letter and attach it to the chalkboard.
 This will stop the edges from coming up and tearing as you paint over them.

 The Mod Podge Collage Clay comes in a dispenser bag with various tips (almost like decorating a cake).
-You won't need the extra tips though for this project, just squeeze a little out onto the letter and using a small rubber wall sticker application tool spread the Collage Clay across each of the letters.
+You won’t need the extra tips though for this project.
+Simply squeeze a little out onto the letter and then using a rubber wall sticker application tool spread the Collage Clay across each of the letters.